Forest of Dean Coalfield: Freemining

 For hundreds of years, mining in the Forest of Dean Coalfield has been regulated through a system of freemining; where individuals, if they qualify, can lease a specified area in which to mine.
 Freeminers were instrumental in recapturing Berwick upon Tweed several times (1296, 1305, and 1315) and it is thought that freemining rights were granted by Edward I as a reward for their endeavours.
-The Free Miner's Mine Law Court sat at the Speech House from 1682 and the earliest known existing copy of Dean Miners' Laws and Privilege's, known locally as the Book of Dennis, dates from 1610, but the copy contains references to much earlier origins.
+The Free Miner's Mine Law Court sat at the Speech House from 1682 and the earliest known existing copy of Dean Miners Laws and Privilege's, known locally as the Book of Dennis, dates from 1610, but the copy contains references to much earlier origins.

 Towards the end of the 18th century, as the Industrial Revolution took hold, increasing demand for coal and iron led to conflicting mining interests and the court became bogged down with disputes.
 Deep coal and iron reserves could not be mined without substantial investment and the Crown became determined to introduce the free market into the Forest.
 The Mine Law Court was outlawed in 1777 and all its documents were confiscated by Crown Officials.

 A Royal Commission was appointed in 1831 to inquire into the nature of the mineral interests and freemining customs in the Forest of Dean, leading to the passing of the Dean Forest Mines Act 1838, which forms the basis of freemining law.
 It confirmed the freeminers' exclusive right to the minerals of the Forest of Dean, but also allowed freeminers to sell their gales to a non-freeminers; further opening up the Forest to outside industrialists.

-As of 2010 the gender requirement has been recognised as archaic, and women are allowed to become freeminers.
+As of 2010 the gender requirement was recognised as archaic, and women are now allowed to become freeminers.